 Curious who the person behind the books is?
 Here’s the short story:

-I’m a writer who lives on a 34-foot sailboat with my husband and an imaginary cat named Simon.
+I’m a writer who lives in a teeny-tiny camper with my husband and an imaginary cat named Simon.
 The great thing about imaginary cats is that they don’t shed.
 The bad thing is that they’re, um, imaginary.

-My cozy mystery series, The Mollie McGhie Sailing Mysteries, features a reluctant sailor turned amateur sleuth and draws on my own sailing adventures and all the many misadventures we’ve had.
+My cozy mystery series, The Mollie McGhie Sailing Mysteries, features a reluctant sailor turned amateur sleuth and draws on my own sailing adventures.
+Fortunately, I don’t stumble across dead bodies like Mollie does.

-I blog here about writing-related topics, life on our boat, and other fun stuff.
+I blog here about writing-related topics, our travel adventures, and other fun stuff.
 You can also follow along on my Facebook page.
-If you want to know more about our travel adventures and what it’s like to live on a sailboat, you can check our blog, The Cynical Sailor.

 What?
-You want to know more about me, like how I ended up on a sailboat?
+You want to know more about me, like how I ended up on a sailboat and a teeny-tiny camper?
 Are you sure?
 Okay, if you insist.
 Here’s the long story:

 Once upon a time, we started dreaming of sailing away into the sunset.